Get Ready for Winter: All About Heated Freight Transportation

 Overall, this is called temperature-controlled shipping services, and it’s a very important part of shipping temperature-sensitive items.
 Some freight ships temperature-controlled all year round—like pharmaceuticals.
 Some freight only needs temperature control in the fall—like now—to keep the cold weather from damaging products.

 Pacific Coast Distribution, based in Langley, BC, on the Lower Mainland has long experience with managing temperature-controlled shipments.
-If this is what you need, and you’re nervous about the incoming bad weather, we can help you with your shipping needs.
+If this is what you need, and you’re nervous about the incoming bad weather, we can help you with your shipping needs, including LTL and FTL carrier services.
 Call us at (877) 999-8489 if you need help moving your products quickly and efficiently this winter.
 We work with each client individually to find the best and most efficient solution for their products.

 Pacific Coast Distribution, LTD, is a family-owned transportation and logistics company, based in Langley, British Columbia, with 20 years of experience and a fleet of 50 trucks and a 60,000-square-foot warehouse.